InezPereira/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "UZH & ETH Zurich", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include using modeling approaches to better understand neurological and psychiatric diseases."
+bio = "My research interests include using modeling approaches to better understand neurological and psychiatric diseases.
+Views expressed are my own."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""